-Firstly, let’s talk about what is Docker?
-“Docker is a computer package with a program that is able to do operating system level tasks known as Virtualization.”
-Docker is industrialized by Docker, Inc.
+Firstly, let’s talk about what Docker is.
+“Docker is a computer package with a program that can do operating system level tasks known as Virtualization.”
+Docker, Inc industrializes Docker.

-Docker was initially released in March 2013 and after that, it has become the catchword for the modern technology where it is specially used for Agile-based projects.
+Docker was initially released in March 2013, and after that, it has become the catchword for modern technology, which is specially used for Agile-based projects.

-So, let me first communicate to you what is Virtualization?
+So, let me first communicate to you what Virtualization is.

-Virtualization is a technical term that defines the process to introduce a Guest Operating system on the top priority of a Host operating system in a virtual environment.
+Virtualization is a technical term that defines the process of introducing a Guest Operating system on the top priority of a Host operating system in a virtual environment.
 It gave various advantages like easy maintenance and recovery in case of failure and less cost as it reduced the need for extra hardware resources and infrastructures.

-But nothing is perfect; virtualization also has some failures which made performance degradation as multiple virtual machines run on the same host.
-This caused the delay in the booting process and real time applications were affected.
-These drawbacks of virtualization rose in the evolution of new technology Containerization.
+But nothing is perfect; Virtualization also has some failures, which made performance degradation as multiple virtual machines run on the same host.
+This caused a delay in the booting process, and real-time applications were affected.
+These drawbacks of Virtualization rose in the evolution of new technology, Containerization.

-Containerization has conveyed abstraction to the operating system, not the hardware like in virtualization, where there is no Guest OS.
-Here, Docker containers run by sharing a Linux Kernel, utilizes a host’s operating system, interact sharing needed libraries and resources, uses less memory, less CPU and take seconds to boot up.
+Containerization conveys abstraction to the operating system, not the hardware, like in Virtualization, where there is no Guest OS.
+Here, Docker containers run by sharing a Linux Kernel, utilize a host’s operating system, interact by sharing needed libraries and resources, use less memory, and less CPU, and take seconds to boot up.

-Containerization sets applications as images that comprise everything that is required to execute them such as libraries, code, runtime environment, and configurations.
+Containerization sets applications as images that comprise everything required to execute them, such as libraries, code, runtime environment, and configurations.